SilverHalf/mount-balrior/greer/mechanics.md

 ## Overview

-Greer's basic attack pattern centers around a handful of skills that are on individual cooldowns, priorities and line of sight/range conditions.
-The area affected by some of his abilities also grow in size in later phases.
-The fight is separated into main and split phases, which are triggered by hitting some specific Greer health thresholds.
+Greer's basic attack pattern centers around a handful of skills that have individual cooldowns, priorities and line of sight/range conditions.
+This means that while there is some randomness in the encounter, repeatable patterns often occur as high priority skills come off cooldown ar roughly the same instants over multiple pulls.
+The fight is separated into various main and split phases, with transitions triggered by hitting specific health thresholds.

 ### Enemy entities
 {: .no_toc}

-During the [Greer encounter], you will have to deal with multiple different enemies on top of [Greer]: the three lesser Titans ([Ereg], [Gree] and [Reeg]), Champion Proto-Greerlings and some weaker [Elite Empowering Beast].
+During the [Greer encounter], you will have to deal with multiple different enemies on top of [Greer]: the three lesser Titans ([Ereg], [Gree] and [Reeg]), three Champion Proto-Greerlings and some weaker [Elite Empowering Beast]s.

 | **Enemy** | **Health** | **Hitbox** | **Defiance Bar** |
 | Godspoil Greer | 47,188,800 | 800 | 6000 |